pablgonz/ltximg/README.md

-                           and pdflatex for compiler output --dvips                 - using latex>dvips>ps2pdf for compiler input and latex>dvips>ps2pdf for compiler output --dvipdf                - using latex>dvipdfmx for input and output file --luatex                - using lualatex for compiler input and output --prefix=<string>       - prefix append to each image file        (fig) --norun                 - run script, but no create images files  (off)
+                           and pdflatex for compiler output --dvips                 - using latex>dvips>ps2pdf for compiler input and latex>dvips>ps2pdf for compiler output --dvipdf                - using latex>dvipdfmx for input and output --luatex                - using lualatex for compiler input and output --prefix=<string>       - prefix append to each image file        (fig) --norun                 - run script, but no create images files  (off)